Is Sealed Air Corp (SEE) Significantly Undervalued?

 Profitability and Growth

-Investing in profitable companies is generally less risky, especially those with consistent profitability over the long term.
-Sealed Air has been profitable over the past 10 years, with a revenue of $5.50 billion and an operating margin of 15.23%, ranking better than 91.26% of companies in the packaging industry.
+Investing in profitable companies carries less risk, especially those that have demonstrated consistent profitability over the long term.
+Sealed Air has been profitable for 10 years over the past 10 years.
+With revenues of $5.50 billion and Earnings Per Share (EPS) of $2.68 in the past 12 months, its operating margin of 15.23% is better than 91.28% of 367 companies in the Packaging & Containers industry.
+This indicates strong profitability.

-Another crucial factor in valuation is growth.
-Sealed Air's 3-year average revenue growth rate is better than 53.98% of companies in the packaging industry, and its 3-year average EBITDA growth rate is 17.4%, ranking better than 73.87% of companies in the same industry.
+Growth is a crucial factor in the valuation of a company.
+Sealed Air's 3-year average annual revenue growth rate is 7.4%, which ranks better than 53.54% of 353 companies in the Packaging & Containers industry.
+Its 3-year average EBITDA growth rate is 17.4%, which ranks better than 73.65% of 334 companies in the industry.

 ROIC vs WACC

-Comparing a company's Return on Invested Capital (ROIC) to the Weighted Average Cost of Capital (WACC) can also provide insights into its profitability.
-For the past 12 months, Sealed Air's ROIC is 10.03, and its cost of capital is 7.76, indicating the company is creating value for shareholders.
+Comparing a company's Return on invested capital (ROIC) and the Weighted average cost of capital (WACC) is another way to evaluate its profitability.
+Sealed Air's ROIC is 10.03, and its WACC is 7.67, indicating that the company generates a higher return on its invested capital than its cost of capital.

 Conclusion

-In conclusion, Sealed Air Corp (SEE, Financial) appears to be significantly undervalued.
-Despite its poor financial condition, it has strong profitability and growth rates better than 73.87% of companies in the packaging industry.
-To learn more about Sealed Air stock, you can check out its 30-Year Financials here.
+In conclusion, Sealed Air's stock appears to be significantly undervalued.
+The company's financial condition is weak, but its profitability is strong.
+Its growth ranks better than 73.65% of 334 companies in the Packaging & Containers industry.
+To learn more about Sealed Air stock, check out its 30-Year Financials here.